 Dr. Jesús Rivas, Department Chair

 The Department of Biology values teaching and research as equal and essential components of the education of our students and seeks to integrate research with teaching at every possible opportunity in the curriculum.
-Housed in the Ivan Hilton Science Center, students enjoy modern laboratories and instrumentation.
+Housed in the Ivan Hilton Science Center, the facilities allow students to enjoy modern laboratories and instrumentation.

 - Mission of the Biology Program